Magnus Carlsen IQ, Style & Replay Guide

-• Want to play like him?
-Study style + endgames.
+• Want to play more like him?
+Study style and endgames.

-• Need the Game Data?
-Jump to the World Championship ECO Codes.
+• Need title-match data?
+Jump to the World Championship matches and ECO codes.

 - World Chess Championship 2013 vs Viswanathan Anand (match story)